Destination paddles, lessons, rentals and multi-day adventures

 Paddleboarding: a growing sport on the Coast

-Alpha Adventures started the paddleboarding craze a few years back and now it seems every kayak outfit has them.
+Alpha Adventures started the paddleboarding craze a few years back and all of the major kayak outfitters have them.
 Part sport, part recreation, part just-plain-leisurely floating around, paddleboarding is very different from kayaking, and a lot of fun.
 We've got a page just for paddleboarding, so head on over if you're curious!

 Introduction & Locations for great Paddling

 Exciting, awesome and at times challenging, the Sunshine Coast guarantees the sea kayaker unlimited explorations of magnificent bays, inlets and off shore islands.
 Where else in the world do we find a major city like Vancouver where the paddler can rise from their bed in the morning, enjoy a fabulous ferry ride, paddle all day in a wilderness setting returning to snuggle back into their own beds that evening!
 The adventure begins at the Horseshoe Bay ferry terminal.
 Take the Langdale ferry with your car or bike or even on the bus to get you to Gibsons, the gateway to the Sunshine Coast.
 The kayaking possibilities are numerous and varied, ranging from quiet shoreline excursions ideal for the novice to longer trips on more challenging waters for the more experienced paddler.